libdither/libdither/research/ideas/dither.md

 Nodes are organized in euclidian space using their relative virtual distance to each other.
 Packets are then routed using these virtual coordinates to create shortest path through the network.

 See the [Distance-Based Routing Notebook](https://github.com/zyansheep/routing-research) for in-depth details

+### Custom Routing
+- “Router groups” - create a group of peers who forward incoming packets and outgoing packets through each other, making it difficult to know for sure if a packet is going to a specific user
+  - Different modes have different speed
+    - Speed - routes packets according to how fast they will leave the group
+    -
+    - Random- connections are routed randomly to different peers.
+    - Periodic (most secure, least speed, lots of data sent) - all peers send packets of random data, size (optional) at set intervals (specifiable) to random (or all) other peers.
+If a peer has data to send, they will send the encrypted data instead of the random data.

 # Core Layer